The Strzelecki Track, South Australia

 The next major point of interest are the sandstone ruins of Blanchewater Station, once famous for producing horses for Cobb and Co. and the Indian Army.
 In 1860, Blanchewater was the northern-most station in Australia, and it was here that Burke and Wills were trying to reach on their journey across the Strzelecki Desert.
 Just north, you’ll see the ruins of Hill Hill Station, where cattle thief Harry Readford traded three bulls for provisions at the end of his journey.

-After this, you’ll push through the Cooper Desert, with stark eroded forms due to rabbit plagues and heavy stocking in the late 19th century.
+After this, you’ll push through the Cooper Desert, with stark eroded forms due to rabbit plagues and heavy stocking in the late 19th century of pastoralists.
 On the other side of the desert, you’ll pass Moomba, the oil worker’s town run by Santos.
-Entry is restricted, but you can look out over the town from Merty Merty.
+Entry is restricted to the Moomba gas field, but you can look out over the town from Merty Merty.

 An alternative route, known as the ‘Old’ Strzelecki Track, branches off at Merty Merty and winds across the Strzelecki Creek flood plain.
 Coolabahs growing on the flanks of sand ridges show just how deep this country can go under water after a good flood – incredible given the aridity of the land here.
 Here you also have the option of progressing to Cameron Corner, where the borders of Queensland, New South Wales, and South Australia meet.